-The rule makes a page-level decision: keep a page in DRAM when it is cheaper than fetching it on demand from storage.
-This is captured by a \emph{break-even interval}: if the expected inter-reference time is below the interval, keep the page in memory; otherwise, place it on storage.
-Balancing the ``rent'' on extra DRAM against saved storage accesses yields:
+The rule makes a page-level decision: keep a page in DRAM when doing so is cheaper than fetching it from storage.
+This is expressed by the \emph{break-even interval}: if the expected inter-reference time is below this interval, cache the page; otherwise, leave it on storage.
+Balancing the ``rent'' on DRAM against the cost of repeated fetches yields:

-Intuitively, the formulation states that, to keep a page of data in DRAM, the rent should be less than the cost of moving the page from the storage device based on its IOPS/\$ spec.
-This storage-memory-economics-only view ignores host-side costs and leans on vendor peak specs, while overlooking practical limits as detailed next in Section~\ref{sec:backgroundlimitations}.